-The extent to which food production (of either animal or plant origin) contributes to the burden of antibiotic resistant infections is a subject of considerable debate.
-However, it is important to note that much of the food that is consumed in Europe, or other countries with strict antibiotic regulations, is produced in parts of the world where antibiotic usage may be less well-regulated, and therefore may be substantially contaminated by either antibiotic residues or antibiotic-resistant bacteria.
-The FAO, the WHO and the OIE collectively drew up a list of critically important antimicrobials in both human and veterinary medicine.
+The extent to which food production (of either animal or plant origin) contributes to the burden of antimicrobial resistant infections is a subject of considerable debate.
+However, it is important to note that much of the food that is consumed in Europe, or other countries with strict antimicrobial regulations, is produced in parts of the world where antimicrobial usage may be less well-regulated, and therefore may be substantially contaminated by either antibiotic or antifungal residues or antimicrobial resistant microorganisms.
+The FAO, the WHO and the OIE collectively drew up a list of critically important antimicrobials12 in both human and veterinary medicine.
 This list is updated regularly.
 Since many antibiotics are used in both humans and animals, a careful balance needs to be struck between using antibiotics for animal health while preserving the efficacy of critical antibiotics for human use.
+A similar balance needs to be obtained for antifungals used in agriculture and human medicine.